DiTo97/international-migrant-stock-1990-2020/README.md

-# international migrant stock from 1990 to 2020
+# international migrant stock on UNIMS 2020

-An infovis dashboard for international migrant stock from 1990 to 2020.
+An infovis dashboard for international migrant stock from 1990 to 2020 on UNIMS 2020.

 [![dashboard](assets/dashboard.png)](assets/dashboard.mp4)